Make consent work

 Consent is meaningless unless it is enforceable.
 Unless a publisher prevents all data leakage, a consenting visitor cannot know where their data goes.

-Perimeter enables publishers and adtech services to leverage personal when GDPR-quality consent is present, and use non-personal data when consent is absent.
+Perimeter enables publishers and adtech services to leverage personal data when GDPR-quality consent is present, and use non-personal data when consent is absent.

 A regulatory firewall